ScriptBasic/WinPBX/docs/Oxygen/Procedures.md

 freelibrary hLib
 ```

-It can also be used as a function to get the returned value.
+It can also be used as a function to get the returned value:

 ```
 ' Load the user32.dll